 ASIN matching is simple with Productsup.
 The built-in ASIN Fetch Service makes it easy for marketplace sellers to quickly identify the correct ASIN and assign them to every product in their feed.
 Not only does this eliminate the risk of matching errors, but it also informs sellers of non-matches.
 This way, sellers know exactly which products require more information to create a new product detail page.

 The number of Amazon Marketplace feed errors goes far beyond these eight.
 Understanding what they mean and how to fix (or prevent) them is key to succeeding on Amazon.
 Bypassing these errors will help you get your products listed faster, stay ahead of the competition, and free up time to focus on advertising (like Amazon Sponsored Products) and Amazon SEO.
 Consider using a technology that enables you to prepare error-free, Amazon-ready product feeds from the get-go.
-The right solution will not only prevent Amazon Marketplace feed errors but will also help you scale and sell more on Amazon.
+The right marketplace integration solution will not only prevent Amazon Marketplace feed errors but will also help you scale and sell more on Amazon.